hitoshi-watase/sercrod/docs/reference/directives/global.md

 - Prefer data-first design:

-  - Define your shared state under the Nablla host’s `data`.
+  - Define your shared state under the Sercrod host’s `data`.
   - Use `*global` to update known keys in that data instead of creating new global variables.

 - Avoid accidental global pollution: